-Why Toenail Fungus Often Gets Worse Over Time
+Why Toenail Fungus Tends to Get Worse Over Time

 Moisture and Poor Airflow

-Excess moisture is one of the main contributors to worsening toenail fungus.
+Excess moisture is one of the biggest contributors to worsening toenail fungus.

 Common sources include: